tandica/rhcsa/practice-exams/sander/practice-exam-written.md

 10. get the best performance profile with tuned get recommended.
 Then set that value.

-11. to find an rpm package that you don’t know the name of, you can use dnf search
+11. to find an rpm package that you don’t know the name of, you can use dnf search. review.

+12. locate all files using the find command, search for "root" in the file name. review, seems wrong

+13. if you get a "nothing appropriate" msg for `man -k user`, you can fix it by updating the man db.

+14. you can create the group, then add the user to it. review

+15. review

+16. review

+17. review